Portuguese conquest of Ceuta: Faux embassy to Holland

-The secretive nature of the expeditions purpose caused numerous theories to rise among Portuguese society as to its true objective, some speculating the King meant to undertake a Crusade to the Levant, others to conquer the Kingdom of Sicily, still others (correctly) guessing Ceuta.
-By that point, rumours of the preparations being carried out in Portugal against a secret objective spread to many neighbouring realms and their rulers.
+The success of the project depended on its secrecy.
+The secretive nature of the expedition caused numerous theories to rise among Portuguese society as to its true objective, some speculating the King meant to undertake a Crusade to the Levant, others to conquer the Kingdom of Sicily, still others (correctly) guessing Ceuta.
+By that point, rumours of the preparations being carried out in Portugal against a secret objective spread throughout Europe.
 The residents of Ibiza and Sicily made preparations to resist a possible Portuguese attack, in which they incurred considerable expense.
 Some French wrote to King Ferdinand of Aragon expressing their suspicion that the Portuguese were preparing to participate in the Hundred Years War alongside the English, in France.
+Genoese reports implied that the objective of the expedition was an attack on Seville.

 King John II of Castile, King Ferdinand I of Aragon and the emir of Granada Yusuf III all sent embassies to the Portuguese Court enquiring on the purpose of King John's preparations; the Castilian and Aragonese ambassadors were reassured that the purpose of the armada aimed neither Kingdom, but the ambassador of Granada was only given evasive answers.
+As a result, the Granadine embassador advised the emir to reinforce his defences.

 In order to conceal the true objective of the expedition, John dispatched Fernão Fogaça as an ambassador to the Count of Holland William VI, with the official mission of publicly demanding from the Count a compensation over a number of abuses the Hollanders had supposedly carried out at sea against Portuguese mariners.
 The Count had in fact been informed by King John of the true purpose of this phony embassy beforehand, hence he entertained Fogaça with a public audience in which he offered such a rude reply that it might be understood as a declaration of war.
 As a result, rumour thus spread that King John was about to depart on an expedition to attack Holland.
+Under cover of this plot, the king openly chartered ships in Galicia, Biscay, England and Germany, with news spreading throughout Christendom that Portugal was about to invade Holland.